Ranking your page high in Google should be your first priority to ensure the success of your online venture.

 Newer pages and fresh content do give search engines a much-desired boost.

 Google adds diversity to SERP for ambiguous keywords like “WWF”, “Ted” and so on.

 Visiting sites frequently after signing in Google can get the much desired SERP bump.

 141. Using Search History

-Search chain can have an influence in search results for later searches.
+Search chains can have an influence in search results for later searches.
 For example, if a visitor searches for reviews in general and then for toasters, then Google would more likely show toaster review sites higher in SERP.